Infantry in the Middle Ages: Role of archery

-The role of infantry in sieges
+In siege

 A large number of sieges during the medieval era called for huge numbers of infantry in the field, both in defence and in the attack.
 Aside from labour units to construct defensive or offensive works, several specialists were deployed such as artillerymen, engineers and miners.
 Strongly fortified castles were hard to overcome.
 The simplest, most effective method was blockade and starvation.
 Artillery in the form of catapult, siege engines and later gunpowder weapons played an important role in reducing fortified positions.
 Mining beneath walls, shoring up the tunnel then collapsing it was also used.
 Defenders employed counter-tactics- using their artillery, missile weapons, and countermines against attacking forces.
 Against sieges, cavalrymen were not as valuable as footmen, and a large number of such troops was also used in the construction of fortifications.
 Free mercenary forces such as the Condottiere generally attempted to defeat their foes in open field battle or manoeuvre, but also participated in sieges, adding to the specialist ranks that bolstered the growing dominance of infantry.